 1948 September 9 North Korea declares the Democratic People’s Republic of Korea, with Kim Il-sung as its premier.

-1948 December 12 the United Nations General Assembly recognizes the Republic of Korea as the only lawful government of Korea.
+1948 December 12 the United Nations General Assembly recognized the Republic of Korea as the only lawful government of Korea.

 Korean War